The Best Lenses for Family Photography: A Guide

 A ‘prime lens’ is a lens that has a fixed focal length such as 35mm or 50mm.
 This is in contrast to zoom lenses that allow you to change the focal length, such as the 24-70mm or 70-200mm.

 One of the benefits of prime lenses is that they’re usually faster than zooms (only the Canon RF 28-70mm f/2L USM has a maximum aperture faster than f2.8).
-They’re also usually optically superior to zooms although modern zooms are excellent.
+Traditionally prime lenses were optically superior to zooms, although modern zooms are excellent.

 Personally, I love to shoot with primes as I find them more instinctive to use than zooms.
 I don’t waste time tweaking my focal length.
 Instead I can quickly move, or ‘zoom with my feet’, to get the perfect angle.